University of Buffalo medical student Kelly Noble '11 on a recent visit back to Nazareth's science labs.

 Another biology graduate, Stephen Tychostup ’09 of Mayfield, N.Y, is also at the University of Buffalo, in its School of Dental Medicine.
 “Dr. Witz took a lot of pride in the way he ran his classes and his labs,” says Tychostup.
 “He challenged students in a fair way and helped us get a strong grip on basic science.”
 Tychostup, too, felt that Nazareth was a good place to develop as a whole person.
 “I played soccer for four years and not only did that help my grades, but it taught me to be able to better balance my commitments.”

-Nazareth graduates from medical, dental, and veterinary schools go on to hold significant positions in their fields, such as Tom Carroll ’01, currently a fellow in palliative care at Strong Memorial Hospital in Rochester; Charlotte Hanna-Willardson ’01, doctor of veterinary medicine at the Finger Lakes Equine Associates at the Racetrack in Farmington; and Rebecca Lenhard Swan ’04, second year radiology resident at Albany Medical College.
+Nazareth graduates from medical, dental, and veterinary schools go on to hold significant positions in their fields, such as Tom Carroll ’01, chief resident at Strong Memorial Hospital in Rochester; Charlotte Hanna-Willardson ’01, doctor of veterinary medicine at the Finger Lakes Equine Associates at the Racetrack in Farmington; and Rebecca Lenhard Swan ’04, second year radiology resident at Albany Medical College.

 With the new Integrated Center for Math and Science, Nazareth’s biology department will offer labs and study spaces that represent a quantum leap forward.
 The future of the biology department and its graduates—and of the Rochester area that benefits from the work of these professionals—never looked better.